annexi-strayline/AURA-docs/source/concepts/autoconfiguration.rst

 Autoconfiguration
 =================

-One common need for portable code "packages" is the configuration of various platform-dependent values.
+One common need for broadly distributed portable code "packages" is the configuration of various platform-dependent values.

 The design intent is for this kind of platform-specific configuration process to be as integrated as possible, and not simply pull from existing C/UNIX-oriented autoconfiguration systems like Autotools, Ninja/CMAKE, etc.

 To this end, all AURA auto-configuration happens among a special AURA-specific Ada subsystem which contains all AURA subsystem configuration, platform information, and repository configuration, within normal Ada packages.

 The AURA Subsystem
 ------------------